-People—diverse, passionate and committed—make America strong.
+People—diverse, passionate, and committed—make America strong.
 Through national service and volunteering, Americans from all walks of life contribute to their communities and the nation.
 Today’s social and economic challenges are complex and require comprehensive, integrated and innovative approaches to shape solutions that work.
 Engaged citizens are at the center of these solutions.

-CNCS empowers and supports Americans to tackle persistent challenges such as helping youth succeed in school, securing safe affordable housing for economically disadvantaged families, or helping communities respond to disasters.
+The Corporation for National and Community Service (CNCS) empowers and supports Americans to tackle persistent challenges such as helping youth succeed in school, securing safe affordable housing for economically disadvantaged families, or helping communities respond to disasters.
 Through this work, CNCS achieves its mission of improving lives, strengthening communities and fortifying the civic health of our nation.

-CNCS’ five-year Strategic Plan (PDF) leverages the strength of grantees, participants, programs, state service commissions and the American public to build a network of programs that offer effective solutions in the six priority areas: Disaster Services, Economic Opportunity, Education, Environmental Stewardship, Healthy Futures, and Veterans and Military Families.
+CNCS’ Strategic Plan leverages the strength of grantees, participants, programs, state service commissions and the American public to build a network of programs that offer effective solutions in the six priority areas: Disaster Services, Economic Opportunity, Education, Environmental Stewardship, Healthy Futures, and Veterans and Military Families.
 We will produce these results by investing in effective local initiatives, engaging more Americans in service, supporting evidence-based programs, and leveraging public-private partnerships.

 The Strategic Plan provides a roadmap for using national service to address critical challenges facing our communities and our nation.It builds on the strong foundation of national service that has developed over the past four decades and the vision set forth in the bipartisan Edward M. Kennedy Serve America Act of 2009.
 It is the result of a nine-month collaborative effort between CNCS and our network of state commissions, grantees, project sponsors, participants, staff, and the public through which more 1,900 individuals provided input on our strategic direction.